10 month sleep regression: Myth or real?

 4 tips to handle 10 month old sleep issues

-However, note that a “by the clock” schedule doesn’t disregard wake windows.
+However, remember that a “by the clock” schedule doesn’t disregard wake windows.
 When scheduling their sleep times, note that most children this age need around 3 - 3.75 hours of awake time before they’re ready to snooze again.
 Ideally, your child’s schedule will take these age-appropriate wake windows into account.

 Tip #2: Establish a consistent bedtime routine